kbase/cdm-task-service/design/design.md

 1. Store it via KBase Auth service roles
    1. There’s a small amount of risk here that a KBase admin without a full understanding of the requirements of the role might carelessly assign it
+      1. Fix this by requiring both `KBASE_STAFF` and `HAS_NERSC_ACCOUNT` roles, which makes it clear what the requirements are.
    2. If we expand to other authentication sources ([Alternative authentication sources](#alternative-authentication-sources)), they will need to specify their own allow lists or we’ll need option 2 below.
 2. Store it in the integration server.
    1. This will require endpoints to view and modify the allowlist
       1. Or optionally store the list in a config file, but that doesn’t allow for dynamic updates.

+**Decision** (24/08/20, CDM tech meeting): We'll use KBase auth service roles.
+If we ever support alternative authentication services we can revisit managing allowlists in the service itself.

 #### Credential refresh